Northern Virginia Chair in Local Government; Professor of Public Policy; Director, Center for Regional Analysis

 Arlington, VA 22201

-Dr. Clower has authored or co-authored over 150 articles, book chapters, and research reports reflecting experience in economic and community development, economic and fiscal impact analysis, transportation, land use planning, housing, and economic forecasting.
+Clower has authored or co-authored more than 150 articles, book chapters, and research reports reflecting experience in economic and community development, economic and fiscal impact analysis, transportation, land use planning, housing, and economic forecasting.
 His scholarly articles have appeared in Economic Development Quarterly; Urban Studies; Economic Development Review; Regional Studies, Regional Science; the Australasian Journal of Regional Studies; Regional Studies Regional Science, Sustaining Regions; and Applied Research in Economic Development.
 He recently completed a term as regional (Americas) editor for the journal Regional Science Policy and Practice.

 Areas of Research

 - Economic Development